NiCo-dev123/widemelon-linux-client/README.md

 Extract the .zip file, copy the folder on your SD card in `/Apps/`

 > [!NOTE]
-> This project is only compatible with the Trimui Smart Pro S and SpruceOS.
+> This project is only compatible with the Trimui Smart Pro S.
+> It was only tested on SpruceOS.
+It should launch but some features might be broken or missing.
-> In the future, compatibility will be extended.
+> In the future, compatibility should be extended.

 ## Building for your machine